Routine septic pumping for Maple Ridge homes, acreages, and semi-rural properties Request Service

 Can I mention emergency symptoms on the request form?

 Yes.
-The request page includes service categories and symptom checkboxes so urgent backup issues, inspections, and routine pumping requests can all flow through the same conversion path.
+The request form includes service categories and symptom checkboxes for urgent backup issues, inspections, and routine pumping requests.

 Do you handle pumping for Maple Ridge acreages and semi-rural properties?

 Yes.
-This site is written for Maple Ridge homes, acreages, and edge-of-town properties where septic systems are common.
-If you want to confirm neighbourhood fit first, use the Maple Ridge service-areas page.
+Requests can include Maple Ridge homes, acreages, and edge-of-town properties where septic systems are common.
+Use the service-areas page if you want to confirm neighbourhood fit first.

 Recent septic pumping photos